 Is seeing a rocket launch on your space tourism bucket list?
 While Kennedy Space Center and Cape Canaveral Air Force Base are the most popular launch facilities in the U.S., people are increasingly traveling to a small town in California to try and see rockets take flight.

 Vandenberg Air Force Base is the primary spaceport on the West Coast, and it’s easily accessible from Los Angeles and San Francisco.
-If you want to see a launch at Vandenberg, this article breaks down everything you need to know to plan a trip.
+If you want to enjoy a Vandenberg launch viewing in person, this article breaks down everything you need to know to plan a trip.

 Where is Vandenberg Air Force Base?